node-apn/node-apn/README.md

 		port: 2195,                       /* gateway port */
 		enhanced: true,                   /* enable enhanced format */
 		errorCallback: undefined,         /* Callback when error occurs */
+		successCallback: undefined	  /* Callback when notification is sent */
 		cacheLength: 5                    /* Number of notifications to cache for error purposes */ };